Sovereign-Labs/sovereign-book/src/forced-sequencer-registration.md

 1. Create a batch containing a valid "Register Sequencer" transaction.
 2. Submit the batch to the Data Availability layer.
-3. Nodes collect and execute the transaction.
+3. Rollup nodes collect and execute the transaction.
 4. If the transaction complies with all rules, the user is registered as a sequencer and can submit regular transaction batches.